 On September 26, Hülsen resolved to retire on the right bank of the Elbe, his sudden orders causing disorders while crossing the bridge.
 The same day at noon, the Austro-Imperial Army was on the move, listlessly following up the retiring Prussian force.

 On September 27, Hülsen marched to Lichtemberg (unidentified location), planning to attack the Corps of the Duke of Württemberg who had already retired on Jessen on the Elster.
 The same day, Torgau surrendered to the Austro-Imperial Army.

 On September 30, Hülsen encamped near Wittenberg.
-The same day, the Austro-Imperial Main Army reached Elster while Luzinsky marched to Gallin and the Duke of Württemberg marched to Wartenburg on the left bank of the Elbe.
+The same day, the Austro-Imperial Main Army reached Elster while Luszinsky marched to Gallin and the Duke of Württemberg marched to Wartenburg on the left bank of the Elbe.